Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

     * one labelled "media"

-A turbidostat ("turbidity-static") tries to keep the turbidity (also called optical density, or OD), constant over time.
-This is usually accomplished by taking frequent measurements of the turbidity (every 1 minute), and performing a set media/waste pump cycle when the _normalized_ optical density exceeds some `target OD`.
-The amount exchanged is the `volume` parameter.
+A turbidostat ("turbidity-static") tries to keep the turbidity (the optical density, or OD), constant over time.
+This is usually accomplished by taking frequent measurements of the turbidity (every 30 seconds), and performing a set media/waste pump cycle if the optical density (or normalized optical density) exceeds a `target OD` (or `target nOD`).
+The amount exchanged is the `volume` parameter (mL).
 For very fast growing cultures, we recommend a `volume` between 1.0 ml and 2.0 ml.

+This automation will always dose the `volume` parameter, even if it's not enough for the OD to drop below the `target OD`.
+If that happens, then `OD > target OD`, and so the automation will trigger after the next check (30 seconds).

 ### PID Morbidostat